 Horticulture

-The University of Wisconsin-Madison Division of Extension Agriculture Institute is moving ahead with changes that allocates their resources in a different way than in the past.
+The University of Wisconsin-Madison Division of Extension Agriculture Institute has moved ahead with changes that allocates their resources in a different way than in the past.
 These changes will allow you and our office the ability to interact with specialists throughout the University of Wisconsin-Madison Division of Extension system and with other agencies in Wisconsin.

-Gardening questions and tree/forest health questions can now be asked through the forms on the following links.
+Gardening questions and tree/forest health questions should now be asked through the forms on the following links.

 *Please, Do NOT bring insects and/or plant samples to the office.